surlykke/Go-Generics-with-constraints/README.md

 It's implementation is based on the idea of template expansion and it is heavily used in stdlib.
-Those two factors combined means that using a template type may lead to many levels of expansion which in turn, if there is an error, can lead to horrific error messages.
+Those two factors combined means that using a template type may lead to many levels of expansion which in turn, if the event of an error, can lead to quite horrific error messages.

 The C++ community is attempting to fix this by introducing 'concepts', currently slated for inclusion in C++20.